Port River: After 1834

 The McLaren Wharf was built in 1839, and the port was opened at its current location (now Port Adelaide) in October 1840.

+Port Adelaide became a hub for the oyster trade, owing to the abundance of native mud oysters and other shellfish in the river.
+Aquaculture took place from the late 1850s to the 1910s around Jervois Bridge, and oysters were also shipped to the port from the Spencer Gulf.

 Owing to the shallow depth of the river, a new harbour was authorised for construction at Outer Harbor in 1902, and completed in 1908.
 This new harbour allowed the larger steamships that were then arriving at Adelaide to dock, with smaller steam vessels and sailboats able to use the old port facilities.

 The river was first bridged in 1859 by the Port Bridge a wooden footbridge, which allowed people to move onto the Lefevre Peninsula.

 Course and features

 Before European settlement of Adelaide's western suburbs and the construction of various flood mitigation channels and levees, the Port River formed one of the outlets of the River Torrens.
 The Torrens used to flow north-west into the Port River, until sediment accumulated upstream built up, blocking the channels and forming a large area of marshland known as "the Reedbeds" across some of the present western suburbs.
 In 1937 a channel known as the Breakout Creek was constructed to take the Torrens westwards to the sea.

 The Port River is the western branch of the largest tidal estuary on the eastern side of Gulf St Vincent.
 It extends inland through the historic Inner Harbour of Port Adelaide, to the constructed salt-water West Lakes in the north-western suburbs of Adelaide.
 The lower reaches of the Port River flow between the Lefevre Peninsula, and the Section Banks and Torrens Island, and form the sea entrance to the port facilities of Adelaide.

 Section Banks is artificial island made of seashell-grit, clay and sand, around 1600 m long, created partly by natural processes but also by manmade construction, at the northern end of the Outer Harbor breakwater.
 It provides a nesting and breeding area for seabirds, and is known as Bird Island (or Northern Breakwater; see also below).

 The Port River estuary connects to the Barker Inlet to the east via the North Arm to the south of Garden Island and Angas Inlet to its north.
 Light Passage lies between Pelican Point and Torrens Island.